jan-hofmeier/pico_winc_driver/docs/pico_winc1500_spi_protocol.md

 All SPI transactions consist of a command phase and a data phase.
 The host initiates a transaction by asserting the CS line, sending a command, and then sending or receiving data.

+**Packet Order Prefix (0xFx):** For multi-packet transfers, a 0xFx prefix is used to indicate the packet order:
+*   `0xF1`: First packet in a multi-packet transfer.
+*   `0xF2`: Continued packet in a multi-packet transfer.
+*   `0xF3`: Last packet in a multi-packet transfer, or a single-packet transfer.

 ### Command Phase

 The command phase is a variable-length sequence of bytes that specifies the operation to be performed.
 The first byte is always the command byte, which has the following format: